microsoft/vscode-docs/api/references/commands.md

 `vscode.openWith` - Opens the provided resource with a specific editor.

 * _resource_ - Resource to open
-* _viewId_ - Custom editor view id or 'default' to use VS Code's default editor
+* _viewType_ - Unique identifier for the custom editor provider.
+This should match the viewType from the customEditors contribution point.
+Set to 'default' to use VS Code's default editor.
 * _columnOrOptions_ - (optional) Either the column in which to open or editor options, see vscode.TextDocumentShowOptions
 * _(returns)_ - no result